currinjs/CurrinJS/aio/content/guide/webpack.md

 This `entry` object defines the three bundles:

-* `polyfills`&mdash;the polyfills needed to run Angular applications in most modern browsers.
+* `polyfills`&mdash;the polyfills needed to run Currin applications in most modern browsers.
-* `vendor`&mdash;the third-party dependencies such as Angular, lodash, and bootstrap.css.
+* `vendor`&mdash;the third-party dependencies such as Currin, lodash, and bootstrap.css.
 * `app`&mdash;the application code.